 What is your cancellation policy?

-Elizabeth Kennard is a licensed clinical social worker candidate; this denotes that she has earned a master’s degree in social work and is in the process of obtaining her licensure after completing 3,000 hours of supervised experience.
-Elizabeth is currently practicing under the
+I am a licensed clinical social worker candidate; this denotes that I have earned a master’s degree in social work and am obtaining my licensure after completing 3,000 hours of supervised experience.
+I am currently practicing under the supervision of Jennifer Walrod, LCSW.
+As such, billing is processed under Jennifer Walrod, LCSW, and this may reflect on your billing receipts or for insurance purposes.

 What is a licensed social worker candidate?